RosscoIMF/Spring-Load-Calculator/README.md

 Welcome to the Spring Load Calculator!

 This tool is designed to help you calculate the compression of a spring under varying loads.
 By inputting the original mass, new mass, and original compression of the spring, the program quickly computes the new compression and provides a multiplying factor for the change.
+SLC calculates how much a spring must compress when the mass of the piston changes, ensuring that the lighter piston retains the same kinetic energy as the heavier one.

+The key concept here is that the spring's compression is related to the piston’s kinetic energy.
+In order to make a lighter piston behave similarly to a heavier one, adjustments to the spring preload or the number of coils in the spring are necessary.

+To calculate these changes, SLC follows the principle of proportionality based on the square root of the mass and uses a multiplying factor based on the difference in mass between the pistons.
+This factor helps determine how much the spring needs to be altered.
+For instance, if the original spring has 20 coils and the multiplying factor is 1.31, the new spring should have 26.2 coils (20 x 1.31 = 26.2), assuming we keep the wire gauge and material the same or alternatively, it would require an additional 26mm of preload if you decide to use the existing spring.
+This adjustment ensures that the spring provides a response to the piston that maintains the same kinetic energy, despite the change in mass.

 The calculator is perfect for quick and accurate spring compression calculations without manually solving formulas.

-What Does It Do?

-When a spring is compressed under a certain mass, its compression follows the principle of proportionality based on the square root of the mass.
-The Spring Load Calculator helps you determine:

-The new compression of the spring when the mass changes.

-A multiplying factor showing the ratio of the compression adjustment.

-This tool allows you to focus on the results rather than the calculations.

 How to Use the Program